Extra Types

 }

-Let's assume we have table users in the database, and field additional_user_info can contain different type of data:
+Let's assume we have table users

-database typedatabase column name
+database type | database column name |

 from typing import Final